sudoroom/meshtastic-web/README.md

 ## Usage

+- **Interface Layout:**
+  - Click "📡 Channels" or "💬 DMs" buttons at the top to switch modes
+  - Sidebar shows available channels or DM conversations
+  - Click a sidebar item to view that conversation
+  - Messages appear in the main chat area on the right

 - **Sending Messages:**
-  - Select recipient from dropdown (any configured channel or specific node for DMs)
+  - Select a channel or DM from the sidebar
   - Type your message and hit Send or press Enter
-  - The dropdown automatically populates with all enabled channels on your device
+  - Messages appear immediately in the chat area

 - **Viewing Messages:**
   - Incoming messages appear automatically in real-time
-  - Messages show channel name, timestamp, sender, and text
+  - Messages show timestamp, sender name (with tooltip for full details), and text
-  - Use tabs to filter: All Messages, Channel messages, or Direct Messages
+  - Channel mode: Shows only messages from the selected channel
+  - DM mode: Shows only messages to/from the selected person
   - Message history is saved and loads automatically on page refresh

 - **Text-to-Speech:**